bhky/targetran/docs/API.md

 Randomly translate the input image.
 - `__init__` parameters
   - `translate_height_fraction_range` (`Tuple[float, float]`, default `(-0.1, 0.1)`):
-    The lower and upper limits (both exclusive) of the vertical translation, given as fractions of the image height.
+    The lower (inclusive) and upper (exclusive, if value differs from lower) limits of the vertical translation, given as fractions of the image height.
     Both values should be greater than `-1.0` and less than `1.0`.
   - `translate_width_fraction_range` (`Tuple[float, float]`, default `(-0.1, 0.1)`):
-      The lower and upper limits (both exclusive) of the horizontal translation, given as fractions of the image width.
+      The lower (inclusive) and upper (exclusive, if value differs from lower) limits of the horizontal translation, given as fractions of the image width.
       Both values should be greater than `-1.0` and less than `1.0`.
   - `interpolation` (`Interpolation` enum from `targetran.utils`, default `Interpolation.BILINEAR`):